Today’s digital world has led to a dramatic increase in the amount of time people spend in front of digital screens.

 While technology offers many advantages, there are also risks associated with excessive screen time.
 With so many people relying on their digital screens to work, study, stream entertainment, play games and socialize, these risks are nearly impossible to avoid.

 Blue light-blocking glasses are designed to combat these issues head-on.
-At James Tracey Eye Care in Midtown, we'll help you find your perfect pair for ultimate eye comfort and eye health.
+At James Tracey Eye Care in Woodcliff Lake, we'll help you find your perfect pair for ultimate eye comfort and eye health.

 But First, What Exactly Is Blue Light?